-(Insert service name) recognises and acknowledges that the children, their wellbeing, health and safety are the main focus.
+Payne Rd OSHC recognises and acknowledges that the children, their wellbeing, health and safety are the main focus.
 Children are to be treated by educators and other staff members at all times with respect and dignity and as unique and valued individuals.

-- Education and Care Services National Law Act, 2010 and Regulations 2011 - 'My Time, Our Place' Framework for School Age Care in Australia - NQS Area: 1.1; 1.2; 2.1.1, 2.1.2; 2.3.4; 4.2.1; 4.2.2; 5; 7.1.1, 7.1.2; 7.2.1, 7.2.3, 7.3.5. - Policies: 2.4 Arrivals and Departures of Children, 2.5 Reporting of Child Abuse, 2.6 Behaviour Management and Support, 2.8 Anti-bullying, 2.9 Inclusion and Anti-bias, 2.11 Including Children with Special/Additional Needs, 2.13 Use of Photographic and Video Images of Children, 2.15 Children's Property and Belonging, 3.3 Educators Practice, 4.9 Children's Toileting.
+- Education and Care Services National Law Act, 2010 and Regulations 2011 - 'My Time, Our Place' Framework for School Age Care in Australia - NQS Area: 1; 2; 4 5; 7. - Policies: 2.4 Arrivals and Departures of Children, 2.5 Reporting of Child Abuse, 2.6 Behaviour Management and Support, 2.8 - Anti-bullying, 2.9 - Inclusion and Anti-bias, 2.11 - Including Children with Special/Additional Needs, 2.13 - Use of Photographic and Video Images of Children, 2.15 - Children's Property and Belonging, 3.3 - Educators Practice, 4.9 - Children's Toileting.